top of page

 Risk Identification and Assessment

-Three primary routes of transmission are anticipated for COVID-19, all of which need to be controlled.
+Three primary routes of transmission are anticipated, all of which need to be controlled.
 These include contact, droplet, and airborne transmission.

 Breathing in droplets in the air